districtr/districtr/docs/05landmarks/coi.md

 The Communities mode differs from the plain Districting mode because the number of communities you draw might be dynamic vs static, the communities you create can be named or described and [landmarks] can be drawn, named and described.

-Conversely, Data Layers and Evaluation tabs in Community use often feature similar functionality to the Districting mode.
+Thus, districtr dons a different outfit when in `"community"` mode by deploying different plugins.

 Simply, the [`ToolsPlugin`] and the [`DataLayersPlugin`] are the same for both modes.
 The [`PopulationBalancePlugin`] and the